 A peek inside this post: Don’t you wish there was a parents’ guide to teenage dating?
 Well, although it will look different for every family, we thought it would be nice to share our Christian Family Dating Policy for Teens, in the hope that you will gain some inspiration and valuable tools during this stage of parenting.
-We go over the Christian guidelines for teenage dating that we have implemented, and some thoughts to ponder as you craft your own family plan!
+We go over the Christian teen dating guidelines that we have implemented, and some thoughts to ponder as you craft your own family plan!

 Let’s talk about teens dating.

 Last week we had a pretty big blow up in our house.
 One of our kids (who will remain nameless, for his sake) was not happy with our family dating policy and wanted to defy what we have set up.
 He got himself into a whole heap of trouble because he thought his way was better than the plan we had as a family.
 He wanted us to bend to his will and that was the only thing that was going to make him happy.